azoth-lang/azoth.language.reference/src/ideas.md

 field.
 This would allow developers to create their own types like optional types which can be implicitly initialized.

-### Use `read` and `write` for Properties

-Instead of using `get` and `set` for properties, use `read` and `write`.
-This corrects what Kevlin Henny talks about that "get" is side-effecting in English and isn't the opposite of "set".
-Alternatively, "assign" could be used.
-If assignment were turned into a set statement, then set might make sense again.
-However, it could be confusing since `read` is also the name of a reference capability in some situations.

 ### Copy with Change Syntax

 If immutability is used with true object orientation, there will be many more instances where a copy